Valentine’s Day After The Death of a Loved One

 • Reach out to a special friend, a relative, or a neighbor, and surprise them with a call or a note on Valentine’s Day to show them some love.

 • If you have a grief counselor, discuss Valentine’s Day and the theme of “love” in your sessions.
 Share some of the ways in which you and your partner showed love, felt love, or acted with love.
 It can be an inspiring time and a good way to refresh your memory of some of your experiences.
 A counselor can provide the safe space for you to tell your stories any way you want.
-And there’ll be nobody else around to say, “Ok, are you almost done?”
+And there’ll be nobody else around to say, “Are you almost done?”

-Here’s the good news…
+Here's the good news.

 On February 15, a new day will dawn, and the national “commercial” day of love will be over.